Bernhard Borchert

-Bernhard Borchert (1 December 1863, Riga – 1945) was a Baltic-German painter who spent the greatest part of his life in Latvia.
+Bernhard Borchert (1 December 1863 in Riga – 1945) was a Baltic-German painter who spent the greatest part of his life in Latvia.
 He entered the Imperial Academy of Arts in Saint Petersburg in 1883, and was in 1885 awarded a silver medal from the same institute.
 He produced book and magazine illustrations.

 He was the author of the "Baltic artists’ painting exhibition" (Baltijas mākslinieku gleznu izstāde).